WHY Does Yorkshire Terrier Shed Hair? plus other FAQ!

 The Coat Growth and Fall Out Cycle

-Although the Yorkshire Terrier features a hair and not fur.
+Although the Yorkshire Terrier features hair and not fur.
 But that does not mean your dog will:

 • The coat will not trigger allergies in people